jfryusef/jopen/content/support/index.md

 ---

-Thanks for your support - it's never expected, but always appreciated.
+Thanks for your support <3 It's never expected, but always appreciated.